 Other settings are not required.
 For details about the fields for Access Keys, Deny IP Addresses, and Deny GIDs, see section Core & Probes.

 When you are done, click Save to save your settings.

 If you change this setting, PRTG needs to restart the PRTG core server to apply your changes.
 After you click Save, a dialog box appears that asks you to confirm the restart.
 Click OK to trigger the restart.
 During the restart, all users of the PRTG web interface, of PRTG Desktop, or of PRTG Apps for Mobile Network Monitoring are disconnected and reconnected.

 To edit the core–probe connection settings, you can also use the PRTG Administration Tool on your PRTG core server.

-If you run PRTG as a cluster and you want to run remote probes outside your local network, you have to make sure that your cluster nodes and the addresses they use are reachable from the outside.
+If you run PRTG as a cluster and you want to run remote probes outside your local network, you have to make sure that your cluster nodes and the addresses that they use are reachable from the outside.
 Check your cluster node settings under Cluster before you install a remote probe outside your local network.
-Enter valid addresses (Domain Name System (DNS) names or IPs) for both cluster nodes to reach each other and for remote probes to individually reach all cluster nodes.
+Enter valid Domain Name System (DNS) names or IP addresses for both cluster nodes to reach each other and for remote probes to individually reach all cluster nodes.
 Remote probes outside your LAN cannot connect to your cluster nodes if they use local addresses.